Updated: September 2019

 Applies to: Outlook 2019, 365, 2016, 2013; Both Windows 7/8/10 and macOS.

-Here’s a question that we received from a reader who wanted to update his footer signature text on Office Outlook 365:
+Here’s a question that we received from a reader who wanted to setup and update his footer signature text on Office Outlook 365:

 Hello folks.
 A customer of mine sent me a note that had a quite fancy signature in the bottom, complete with his details, address, contact details.
 Wanted to ask you how can i insert a signature of my own into my Outlook email.
 Note that i use multiple email accounts concurrently – Gmail for business usage and Outlook.com for personal; so i would like to have couple of signatures defined.
 Is that possible?
 If so, how?

 Hey – thanks for the question.
 Creating (or editing) custom signatures for your outgoing email messages is pretty simple with Outlook.
 As i am now setting up my Outlook 2019 account, i would like to explain the process using that version.
 The process is almost identical for other Outlook versions eg- 365/2016/2013.

 From time to time you might need to update an existing signature or to add a new signature for a new email account that you’ll access using Outlook.
-If so, proceed as following:
+If so, kindly proceed as following: